International travel planning is for us where the journey begins; let us share some tips on how we plan and book our travel.

 We have used a variety of tools over the years for this purpose.
 TripAdvisor used to be our ‘guru’ for accommodation recommendations, but in recent years we have found it to be less reliable and more focussed on selling accommodation rather than providing review services.
 We have also found more of the reviews to be dubious.
 We have booked a mix of hotels and Airbnb accommodation this trip.
 On the positive side we love Airbnb because we get to meet locals and stay in their homes, and because it is generally less expensive than hotel stays.
-There is also a great offering of apartments which means we can keep costs down through self-catering.
-If you haven’t yet tried Airbnb, use this link to get AUD55.00 off your first Airbnb experience.
+Our strong preference if booking Airbnb accommodation is to stay in hosted accommodation rather than whole of house.
+We are well aware of the negative impacts of Airbnb in popular travel destinations.

 We also love Booking.com to research non Airbnb accommodation options with lots of great deals and comprehensive reviews of each property.
 This has worked really well for us.